chingjunehao/chingjunehao.github.io/_posts/2018-01-05-understanding-api.md

 category: learning
 ---

 The first time I heard of API was when I started learning programming.
-The first reaction was like "The heck?
-API?
+The first reaction was like "API?
 Application program interface?
 So?
 What can we do with it?"
 I was completely blurred and have no idea with it.

 Then, I go and research about "API", there comes another term - RESTful.
 Which threw me into a deep sea of confusion.
 So, I